Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: Introduction

+The convergence of the above algorithm for $\tau$ large enough is guaranteed by the following result.

-for any $\tau\geq \tau_{0}(T+T^{2})$, $0<h\leq h_{0}$, $0<\delta \leq 1/2$, $\tau h(\delta T^{2})^{-1}\leq \varepsilon$, and $y\in \mathcal{C}^{1}([0,T],\overline{\mathcal{W}})$. \end{theorem} The remainder of the paper is structured as follows.
+\begin{theorem} Let $m>0$, $p^\ast\in\mathcal{X}_{m}$ and assume that $\gamma_i, b_i$, $i=1,\ldots,d$, and $c$ to be independent of time.
+Assume that \eqref{assumtion:psi} and \eqref{funcion-peso-2} hold, that there exists $\alpha>0$ such that $\Big|y_{p^{\ast}}|_{t=T/2}\Big|>\alpha$, where $y_{p^\ast}$ is the solution of \eqref{system:coefficient:02} with $p=p^\ast$.
+Then, there exists $M > 0$ such that for any $\tau\geq \tau_{0}(T+T^{2})$, $0<h\leq h_{0}$, there exists $0<\delta(h) \leq 1/2$ satisfying $\tau h(\delta T^{2})^{-1}\leq \varepsilon$, and the estimate holds for all $k\in\mathbb{N}$.
+In particular, for $\tau$ is large enough, the above algorithm converges. \end{theorem} The remainder of the paper is organized as follows.
 Section \ref{sec:proof:carleman} introduces the notation and preliminaries to be used throughout the paper, followed by the proof of the Carleman estimate stated in Theorem \ref{theo:Carleman}.
-The stability estimate and the analysis of the inverse problem are presented in Section \ref{sec:inverse:problem}.
+Section \ref{sec:inverse:problem} is intended to study the stability estimate and the analysis of the inverse problem.
+Section \ref{sec:stability:reconstruction} is devoted to the proof of the stability and convergence of the reconstruction algorithm.
 Finally, concluding remarks and future perspectives are discussed in Section \ref{sec:concluding}.